theheking/intro-to-r/content/4_dplyr.md

 # Installing packages
-The "tidyverse" is a collection of packages that has been developed to help with manipulating and better presenting data.
+The `tidyverse` is a collection of packages that has been developed to help with manipulating and better presenting data.
 In this course, we are focusing on `dplyr` and `ggplot` that have their own unique roles visualised below. `dplyr` is a package for making data manipulation easier.

 ![tidyverse](../img/tidyverse-package-workflow.png)

-The functions we have used so far have all been part of "base R" meaning that we haven't had to load any new packages.
+The functions we have used so far have all been part of `base R` meaning that we haven't had to load any new packages.
 Packages are collections of related functions that are generally used together (eg `ggplot` has functions related to making plots)

 To get access to a new R packages, you need to install the package using a function like `install.packages()` and then load it using `library()` to be able to use it.
 The main places that you can get R packages from (called repositories) are <b>CRAN</b> and <b>Bioconductor</b>.
 For newer packages and newer versions of packages, you may need to install them from GitHub instead.